-With its unparalleled beauty and endless reaches, the Aussie outback holds its own beauty.
-And, while the bush certainly brings its own charm – it also brings its dangers.
+With its unparalleled beauty and endless reaches, the Aussie outback holds its own.
+And, while the bush certainly brings its own charm – it also brings dangers.

 School holidays are the time to get away with the whole family and to take a break from the mundane everyday and the familiar.